 Sonoscura was created as a film sequence during the first global lockdown.
 Commissioned by and premiered online “in” Berlin and globally, June 2020.
 Beautifully shot and edited with long-time collaborator Andrew Delaney, & sound design by Jamie Hamilton, it is structured as a sequence of four slow moving and meditative sections of treated landscapes, immersive spoken text and soundscapes of drones and field recordings. .

 Through an attention to a few treated elementals: breath, voices, sea, night-sky, tree, bridge, which merge with sound and text, I wanted to combine moods that can promote thought processes and transform fear into openness.
 Paradoxically an opportunity to rethink, rekindle one’s relationship to place, to intimacy, to movement and shelter, and the way one lives and works with others, near and far.

 Ghostly, spacious and verbal, the work addresses in a multi-sensory and dreamlike way some of these raw issues and societal concerns, only more acutely highlighted by the pandemic’s confinement.

 Includes edited footage from my online collaborative writing event Night & Refuge with poets Vahni Capildeo, Will Harris, Nisha Ramayya and Leo Boix.

 4 main pieces: From A to B | Refugio | Night & Refuge | Heare |

-This is the final work of my Sonic Atlas cycle dedicated to sounding multiple languages, uproots, and migratory landscapes, in unusual settings and configurations.
-Includes sunrise performance Ragadawn and evolving soundwork discussion Conference of the Birds.
+This will be the final work of my Sonic Atlas cycle dedicated to sounding multiple languages, and migratory landscapes, in unusual settings.
+It includes the outdoor sunrise performance Ragadawn (2016) and the evolving soundwork discussion Conference of the Birds (2018).

 Night & Refuge